 Object detection models and algorithms

 The art of object detection systems lies in the algorithms used.
-Without going into the complex mathematical formulae (you can consult these resources if you're interested), we can distinguish 2 main families of approaches to object detection: "one-shot" methods and two-stage methods.
+Without going into the complex mathematical formulas (you can πŸ”— consult these resources if you're interested), we can distinguish 2 main families of approaches to object detectors: "one-shot" methods and two-stage methods.

 One-step or "one-shot" approaches